verbb/formie/docs/template-guides/cached-forms.md

 }
 ```

-We'll cover the `captchas` portion of this shortly, but you'll notice the `csrf.param`, `csrf.token` and `csrf.input` are available, which we're used above in our `fetch()` callback.
+We'll cover the `captchas` portion of this shortly, but you'll notice the `csrf.param`, `csrf.token` and `csrf.input` are available, which we've used above in our `fetch()` callback.
 Our example shows using `csrf.input` for convenience, but use whatever you prefer.

 ```js
 fetch('/actions/formie/forms/refresh-tokens?form={{ form.handle }}')